Central precocious puberty (CPP) is a rare condition. It happens when the body matures sooner -- perhaps years earlier -- than expected.

 X-rays help find out if your child's bones are maturing too early.

 MRI or CT scans can rule out a tumor.
-These tests scan and make pictures of the inside of the body and brain.

 Questions for Your Doctor

 - Is there a way to slow down their development?

 - Could treating it cause other problems?

 - What happens if we don't do anything?